 It will also allow you to become more involved in University life by delivering, leading and supporting many aspects of the learning experience, from administration to research and mentoring roles.

 Our links include: GRAIN Photography Hub and Network, BOM (Birmingham Open Media), Flatpack Film Festival, Studio Wayne McGregor, Free Range, Central School of Make Up and Terry Manduca Photographers Agent.
+Take a look at how students have worked with industry here.

 We are in partnership with Grain, The Hub for Photography in the West Midlands.
 And as part of this partnership, we hold symposiums, portfolio review days and lectures.
 Research projects are embedded in the future plans for this initiative, bringing wider benefits to the university.